 - Navigate to Settings > System > API Roles & Clients.

-- Go to API Roles, then New.
+- Open API Roles, then click New.

 - Name the role AssetMgmt Bearer Role.